Eris and the anomaly

 "Eris!
 It's the 21st century!
 If you put it up on the web, you'll give it to a billion people -- and if you Creative Commons license it, then people will find thousands of different ways of giving the apple to each other, remix, recombine, recontextualize, and in general let a billion apples bloom!"

-Somewhat to my surprise, Eris didn't yet have a web site; and while I offered to help her set one up, and even teach her basic HTML editing, it was hard to argue with her position that she had better things to do.
-Besides, as she pointed out, if it was her site, that would give the impression that only she could cause somebody to become the most beautiful; and since everybody already is the most beautiful (as long as they decide to act that way), it would be better for everybody to realize that no goddesses are necessarily required for this "transformation".
-And on top of that, it turns out she's a fan of Illuminatus! and INWO (she enjoys playing the Gnomes of Zurich), so she likes the URL here.
+Somewhat to my surprise, Eris didn't yet have a web site.
+Plus she didn't want to learn HTML ... and who can blame her?
+In any case, as she pointed out, if it was her site, that would give the impression that only she could cause somebody to become the most beautiful; and since everybody already is the most beautiful (as long as they decide to act that way), it would be better for everybody to realize that no goddesses are necessarily required for this "transformation".
+In fact, it's the kind of thing that even a mortal can do!

 And so, with the assistance and encouragement of the goddess Eris and the open-minded anomaly I worship, I hereby pronounce whoever sees an image of the golden apple -- or the word καλλίστῃ or any translation thereof -- the most beautiful ...